danwilliams/rustmark/README.md

       - Support for [GitHub-flavoured Markdown (GFM)][GFM]
       - Tables, task lists, strikethrough, and autolinks (from [GFM][])
       - Superscript, footnotes, description lists, and emoji shortcodes
-      - Callouts, based on extended blockquotes
+      - Callouts and details blocks, based on extended blockquotes
   - **Display**
       - CSS foundation using the [Bulma][] CSS framework
       - Icons using [Font Awesome][]
       - Twitter emojis using [Twemoji][]
       - Code displayed using [Nerd Fonts][]
-      - Collapsible callouts for screenshots and other large images
+      - Collapsible callouts and details blocks
       - Collapsible document sections based on headings (automatic)
       - Linkable headings
       - Automatic per-page table of contents in navigation menu